Barcelona Airport to City: Transfer Guide

 For most visitors, the Aerobus is the easiest choice.
 It runs directly from both airport terminals to Plaça Catalunya, takes about 35 minutes in normal traffic, and avoids metro transfers with luggage.
-The Renfe R2 Nord train is the best-value option if you arrive at Terminal 2 and are staying near Sants or Passeig de Gràcia.
-A taxi is usually best for groups, late-night arrivals or heavy luggage.
+The Renfe R2 Nord train is often the best-value option if you arrive at Terminal 2 and are staying near Sants or Passeig de Gràcia.
+A taxi is usually best for groups, late-night arrivals or travellers with heavy luggage.

 Quick Recommendation